 FxFactory plugins in

-FxFactory supports After Effects CC 2017, After Effects CC 2015, After Effects CC 2014 and After Effects CC.
-Earlier versions of our software are available to users running After Effects CS6, After Effects CS5 and After Effects CS5.5.
+FxFactory supports After Effects CC 2019, After Effects CC 2018, After Effects CC 2017 and After Effects CC 2015.
+Earlier versions of our software are available to users running After Effects CC 2014, After Effects CC and After Effects CS6, After Effects CS5 and After Effects CS5.5.

 All of our visual effects plug-ins are available in After Effects under the Effect menu: